Reducing Your Risk of Arrhythmias (Heart Rhythm Disturbances)

 - Prescription opioids for pain relief

-Avoid illegal drugs, especially cocaine, methedrine, and other amphetamines.
+Avoid using controlled substances, especially cocaine and amphetamines.
 These drugs increase your heart rate, which can lead to heart damage and arrhythmias.

 How to Keep Your Heart Healthy